 - Group activities outside the classroom environment are recommended.

-- Outdoor activities and participation in sports is encouraged and organised by government and local communities.
+- Outdoor activities and participation in sports are encouraged and organised by the government and local communities.

 - Students are urged to participate in varied extracurricular activities.

 - Students drive their own learning in the direction of their choice.
 Teachers only set broad parameters.

 There are no learning differences between students in terms of their socioeconomic and geographic background.

 To sum it up, good teachers teamed with sustainable leadership and inspiring curricula formed the building blocks of Finland’s revolutionary success.
 Once, seen as a failing system and lacking hope for betterment, Finland today is the beacon of hope for countries trying to uplift themselves.

 Drawing a parallel to the Indian Education system, if references are to be made, the goals can be eloquently divided into short-term and long-term.
 Short-term goals being a swift and urgent implementation of teacher training programs while long-terms goals would involve reworking the framework and enabling students to learn, unlearn and relearn at all stages of life.
 In today’s ever growing industry, it is imperative for students to have a knack of adjusting to change, to think creatively and proactively solve problems.